 - Freestanding or roll top baths are a fantastic choice for larger bathrooms, either in modern, contemporary or traditional styles to suit your home

-- Select single ended straight baths for compact bathrooms, as these are the most space-saving
+- Select single ended straight baths or corner baths for compact bathrooms, as these will help save on space

-- Always use professional fitters to ensure everything is installed properly and safely
+- Always use professional fitters to ensure everything is installed properly and safely.
+We’d highly recommend using our Design and Installation service

-- Get started browsing our fabulous range of baths today.
+- Get started by browsing our fabulous range of baths today